- Certificate / Office Administration -- Click here for Gainful Employment details.

 For degree, certificate and short-term opportunities in other business-related programs, also visit:

 - Accounting and Finance program web page

 - Hospitality & Tourism Business Management program web page

-What can I do with a certificate or training endorsement in Office Administration?
+What can I do with a certificate in Office Administration?

 Students with training and education in Office Administration are employed in most areas of the economy including government offices, private business, education, financial institutions, healthcare and not-for-profit organizations.
 Jobs are available at different levels of responsibility, and employees are often given on-the-job training to increase their skills.